memirio/Spectrums/README.md

 - **Google Gemini API** — Remote API calls only (no data stored remotely)
   - Used for concept generation from images
   - Requires `GEMINI_API_KEY` environment variable
+- **Groq API** — Remote API calls only (no data stored remotely)
+  - Used for abstract query expansion
+  - Requires `GROQ_API_KEY` environment variable
+  - Expansions are cached locally in SQLite database

 **Note:** All data persists locally.
-The only external dependency is the Gemini API for generating new concepts, which is optional (you can disable it or use existing concepts only).
+The only external dependencies are:
+- Gemini API for generating new concepts (optional - you can disable it or use existing concepts only)
+- Groq API for query expansion (optional - system falls back to direct embedding if expansion fails)

 ### Production Pipeline Flow